stlab/libraries/tips/stop-using-out-arguments.md

 `std::tie` and `std::make_tuple` were added in C++11 (though available prior to that as part of Boost and then TR1).

-This has most of the same advantages as single argument outputs though the syntax is currently a bit more cumbersome because of the requirement to use `tie()`.
-However, in C++17 (coming soon) we will have structured bindings so the invocation will look like:
+This has most of the same advantages as single argument outputs.
+Unfortunately, the syntax is a bit more cumbersome because of the requirement to use `tie()`.
+However, in C++17 we will have [structured bindings](https://skebanga.github.io/structured-bindings/) so the invocation will look like:

 ```cpp
 auto [root, ext] = root_extension("path/file.jpg");